MegEngine/MegCC/doc/how-to-add-new-kernel.md

 ## add kernel IR

-kernel IR is used to transform your target framework model which can be described with MLIR  into megcc model.
+kernel IR is used to transform your target framework model which can be discribed with MLIR  into megcc model.
-The kernel IR is defined in [AbstractKernels.td](../compiler/include/compiler/Dialect/Kernel/IR/AbstractKernels.td) with pattern as follow:
+The kernel IR is defined in [AbstractKernels.td](compiler/include/compiler/Dialect/Kernel/IR/AbstractKernels.td) with pattern as follow:

 ``` mlir
 def Pooling2DKernel: AbstractKernelBase<"Pool2d"> {